fastify/fastify/docs/Guides/Migration-Guide-V3.md

-# V3 Migration Guide
+# Guide de migration V3

-This guide is intended to help with migration from Fastify v2 to v3.
+Ce guide est destiné à aider à la migration de Fastify v2 vers v3.

 Before beginning please ensure that any deprecation warnings from v2 are fixed.
 All v2 deprecations have been removed and they will no longer work after